 In some instances, sponsorships may be received locally with prior authorization from HQ.
 This removes the liability from our organizers and also allows Sponsors and Attendee to file a tax deduction in certain regions.

-50% of all leftover revenue (net profit after the above expenses have been covered) is retained by Startup Weekend, and 50% is reinvested back into the local startup and entrepreneurial ecosystem via the Startup Weekend Community Chest.
+50% of all leftover revenue (net profit after the above expenses have been covered) is retained by Techstars Startup Weekend, and 50% is reinvested back into the local startup and entrepreneurial ecosystem via the Techstars Startup Weekend Community Chest.

 We want to support our local and global community!
-All funds are used to help grow Startup Weekend around the world and to build tools and resources for our Community Leaders.
+All funds are used to help grow Techstars Startup Weekend around the world and to build tools and resources for our Community Leaders.